RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-cnv.md

 Before continuing with the installation, we will need to install the "**NMState Operator**" which provides a Kubernetes API for performing state-driven network configuration across the OpenShift cluster’s nodes.

-If you're not in the Console tab, select "**Console**" in the top of your lab guide window or switch over your dedicated web console tab.
+If you're not in the Console tab, select "**Console**" in the top of your lab guide window or switch over your dedicated web console tab (%cnvlab-console-url%).
 Verify you are in the "Administrator" perspective by using the drop down in the left hand corner.
 Then, navigate to the "**Operators**" menu entry in the left side of the web console and select "**OperatorHub**" to list all the available operators from the catalogue.
 You will see the search box where you need to type '**nmstate**'.
 Select the operator called "**Kubernetes NMState Operator**" and you will see a similar window to this one:

 <img  border="1" src="img/nmstate-operator-install.png"/>